ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 I'm not able to test USB-C capabilities since port used for powering and me lacking an USB-C/Thunderbolt dock or an appropriate display.
 But schematics tell that USB-C supports USB3 OTG and DisplayPort with the following lane combinations: DP x4, USB3 x4 and DP x2 + USB3 x2.

 So let's focus on the two USB3 Type-A sockets (maybe the most crappy connector ever invented due to the extra tiny contacts for the SuperSpeed data lines).
-To spot any internal bottlenecks my test is to connect an UAS capable disk enclosure with an SSD inside to each USB3-A port, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection)
+To spot any internal bottlenecks my test is to connect an UAS capable disk enclosure with an SSD inside to each USB3-A port, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection, with RK3588's BSP kernel it's ~420 MB/s)

     root@rock-5b:/home/rock# lsusb -t
     /:  Bus 08.Port 1: Dev 1, Class=root_hub, Driver=xhci-hcd/1p, 5000M